-Last night, the phone rang in our room at 1:10 am.
+Last night, the phone rang in our room in Alaska's Denali National Park at 1:10 am.
 It was the hotel calling to say the Northern Lights were visible.
 We fumbled around, coming from deep sleep, Jean emerging from the apex of a dream, me asking my brain to work and find my jeans, gloves, shoes, hat.
 Camera.
 Warm socks.
 What else?
 Get out the door!

 Outside, thirty or so people had moved much more quickly than us.
 I looked up at the sky and gulped.
 A green-blue-reddish glow lit up the sky in a streak.
 It plumed up like pictures we see of the deep cosmos.
 Still, “lit up” is perhaps not the right word.
 Don’t picture fireworks.
 The night sky was glowing from within.
 The jeweled-tone green in particular, created by a mixture of dust and gases and solar flares, was other-worldly.
 I touched my cheek in a physical gesture: I am here, I am myself, I am seeing this.

-The Japanese man beside us with a tripod and big time-lapse camera, we learned later, was a semi-professional photographer traveling in Alaska to take photographs for a contest.
-Among many amazements of our time in Denali, it turned out that we happened to there when solar activity was at a peak.
+A Japanese man beside us with a tripod and big time-lapse camera, we learned later, was a semi-professional photographer traveling in Alaska to take photographs for a contest.
 The photographer did not speak English; but a few times he tapped me on the shoulder, grunted some Japanese, and showed me photographs from earlier that night.
 Breathtaking.
 Stunning.
 Clearly we had missed some spectacular lights in the moments in took us to get outside.
 I told the woman I was sure he’d win the contest.
 She said something to him in Japanese.
 The man, small, gray-bearded, with a wool cap and wiry frame, shrugged and then grinned.
 I gave a thumbs up, pointed to his camera and bowed.
 He grinned shyly again.

 Our shuttle driver told me this morning that he’d slept half-dressed so that he could hop up quickly to see the lights.
 This would not have occurred to me to do.
 I could not really believe that it would happen.
 Yes, we had asked the hotel for a wake up call if the lights came out, yes a ranger at the Park said she’d seen them several times recently, yes the night had turned clear as we fell asleep.
 We’d even said to each other that there might be a good chance.
 Still.
 We had already had much good luck; one does not want to count on it.
 Earlier we’d spent the day on a safari-like adventure in tundra wilderness, where silty-gray arctic rivers stream through orange and golden brush.
 We were brought close to Mt.
 Denali, the Great One itself.
 Once again we had views: brilliant, heart-scratching, soul-bruising views.

-It’s said that when white men talked to the native people for their advice about climbing Denali, they scratched their heads, pointed to a ridge that did indeed turn out to be the best route, and said good luck to you.
-They themselves, they said, had no interest in climbing the Great One.
+It’s said that when white men talked to the native people for their advice about climbing Denali, they scratched their heads, pointed to a ridge that did indeed turn out to be the best route, and said, Good luck to you.
+They themselves had no interest in climbing the Great One.
 There was no game up there, no reason to make that big haul upwards.
 Besides, it was a sacred place, best to leave it to itself.
 Apparently they had no objection to the white men climbing the mountain.
-Still, it was a white man telling us these stories; though the man spoke with respect, I cannot know if it was entirely true.
+Still, it was a white man telling us these stories.
+Though the man spoke with respect, I cannot know the truth.

-Here outside the coffee shop at the Denali Visitor’s Center, I gaze at the golden aspen and birch leaves, bright red fireweed, black crowberries, wild lilies and the endless array of plant life, and can hardly believe that all of this, and soon, will be covered with snow.
-The days have been sunny and warm; the air crisp with the feel of early Fall.
-Fluffy clouds open wide in impossibly blue skies.
+Here at Denali in September is constant color: golden aspen and birch leaves, bright red fireweed, black crowberries, wild lilac and lilies and the endless array of plant life.
+I can hardly believe that all of this, and soon, will be covered with snow.
+The days have been fluffy clouds open wide in impossibly blue skies.
 It was too much to hope for; we’d planned on rain, as there’d been a wet summer this year.
 Being frequent travelers to Ireland, we were quite prepared to enjoy it all anyway.
 But there has been a respite, day by day, so far.

-Beside me, a small reddish Arctic ground squirrel hops onto a nearby table.
+Beside me at Denali Visitor's Center, a small reddish Arctic ground squirrel hops onto a nearby table.
 Someone has left a metal napkin container outside, and the squirrel jumps up, expertly claws a napkin out of the box, and uses her small, exquisite hands to wrap it in a bundle–which she holds in her mouth.
-Then she claws another napkin out of the container, tugging until it gives.
-Now she jumps down and skitters away.
+She jumps down and skitters away.
 She must be making a nest, I think.
 Preparing for Winter.
-Taking the wood pulp of the napkin and reusing it once again.
 People at the various tables point and call out.
 She runs across the outdoor patio, past many human legs, under a back fence.
 I follow her but can’t squeeze myself under the locked gate as she can.
 Still, she shows back up at the table to snag more napkins, following the whole routine four or five times, back and forth.
-Now the Japanese photographer from last night spies her.
+The Japanese photographer from last night spies her.
 He is as wily as her, follows her with his wide camera, crawls under tables and tracks her atop railings.
 He calls to her, asking her to pose, to stop.
 His camera clicks constantly.